ttencate/jfxr/README.md

 Developing
 ----------

-Clone the repository and open `index.html` locally in your browser.
-This should just work.

-To produce production assets (minified JavaScript, CSS and images), you need node.js installed.
-To run the Grunt tasks, you also need the `grunt` command-line tool; if you don't have it:

-    sudo npm install -g grunt-cli
+To assemble the JavaScript files into a runnable whole, you need Node.js installed.

-To install the dependencies of the packaging system, just run:
+To install the development dependencies, run:

     npm install

-Finally, to build production assets:
+Then, to build the app:

-    grunt
+    npm run build

-This produces output in the `dist` directory, which can be used locally or copied to a webserver.
+This produces output in the `app/dist` directory, which can be used locally or copied to a webserver.

 License